ltcolscotty/TracKourse/README.md

 - (2025) Headless browser implementation

 ## Executable Distribution setup
-- Ensure ```trackourse_config.ini``` is in the same folder as alert_tester and main
+- Ensure ```trackourse_config.ini``` is in the same folder as alert_tester and TracKourse
 - Set up ```trackourse_config.ini``` using the instructions provided below
 - Ensure you get pinged when you run alert_tester, if you don't recieve messages, something might be wrong
-- Run main once you have your desired classes and notification methods set up
+- Run TracKourse once you have your desired classes and notification methods set up
 - A command terminal and chrome window should open up.
 Once you see these, the program will automatically start and you can leave it as is.
 It is advised to use a home computer or something not public while running this program.
 - To stop the program to adjust settings or because you are done, hit ```ctrl+C``` in the terminal window.